Click To Call:

 In Missouri, approximately 16% of drivers are uninsured, meaning that one in every six vehicles you share the road with could potentially leave you facing significant financial hardship after an accident.
 According to Missouri State Highway Patrol Statistics, Missouri sees nearly 150,000 traffic crashes annually, with many involving uninsured drivers.

-This is why it is crucial to consult with an experienced Missouri uninsured motorist lawyer after an accident involving an uninsured or underinsured driver.
-Our legal specializes in these types of claims and can help ensure you are compensated for your injuries.
+This is why it is crucial to consult with an experienced Missouri uninsured driver accident lawyer after an accident or injury involving someone who was uninsured or underinsured.
+Our legal team specializes in these types of claims and can help ensure you are compensated for your injuries.

 Efforts in Missouri To Reduce Uninsured Driver Accidents